LZ 129 Hindenburg: 1936 transatlantic season

 The airship was said to be so stable a pen or pencil could be balanced on end atop a table without falling.
 Launches were so smooth that passengers often missed them, believing the airship was still docked to the mooring mast.
 A one-way fare between Germany and the United States was US$400; Hindenburg passengers were affluent, usually entertainers, noted sportsmen, political figures, and leaders of industry.
 Hindenburg was used again for propaganda when it flew over the Olympic Stadium in Berlin on August 1 during the opening ceremonies of the 1936 Summer Olympic Games.
 Shortly before the arrival of Adolf Hitler to declare the Games open, the airship crossed low over the packed stadium while trailing the Olympic flag on a long weighted line suspended from its gondola.
 On September 14, the ship flew over the annual Nuremberg Rally.
 On October 1, 1936, the three American journalists Herbert Roslyn Ekins, Leo Kieran, and Dorothy Kilgallen boarded the vessel on the first leg of their race around the world in 20 days.

 On October 8, 1936, Hindenburg made a 10.5 hour flight (the "Millionaires Flight") over New England carrying 72 wealthy and influential passengers including financier and future U.S. Ambassador to the United Kingdom Winthrop W. Aldrich; his 28-year-old nephew Nelson Rockefeller, who became the Governor of New York and, later, Vice President of the United States; various German and American government officials and military officers, as well as key figures in the aviation industry, including Juan Trippe, founder and Chief Executive of Pan American Airways; and World War I flying ace Captain Eddie Rickenbacker, president of Eastern Airlines.
 The ship arrived at Boston by noon and returned to Lakehurst at 5:22pm before making its final transatlantic flight of the season back to Frankfurt.

 During 1936, Hindenburg had a Blüthner aluminium grand piano placed on board in the music salon, though the instrument was removed after the first year to save weight.
 Over the winter of 1936–37, several alterations were made to the airship's structures.
-The greater lift capacity allowed nine passenger cabins to be added, eight with two beds and one with four, increasing passenger capacity to 70.
+The greater lift capacity allowed nine passenger cabins to be added in the lower "B" deck, eight with two beds and one with four, increasing passenger capacity to 70.
 These windowed cabins were along the starboard side aft of the previously installed accommodations, and it was anticipated for the LZ 130 to also have these cabins.
 Additionally, the Olympic rings painted on the hull were removed for the 1937 season.